Attention layers provably solve single-location regression: Single-location regression task

 The structure of the task \eqref{pb:learning_pb} is motivated by natural language processing (NLP), and more specifically by two features, token-wise sparsity and internal linear representations, as we detail next.

-\textbf{Token-wise sparsity.} \quad In many NLP tasks, the most relevant information is contained in a few tokens, where we recall that tokens correspond to small text units (typically, words or subwords), which are embedded in $\R^d$ using a learnt dictionary.
-This sparsity structure is revealed by the line of work on sparse attention \citep[see, e.g.,][]{martins2016from,blondel2017regularized,correia-etal-2019-adaptively,child2019generating,jasczcur2021sparse,kim2022learned,farina2024sparsity}, which obtains similar performance to full attention despite attending to a small fraction of tokens at each step.
-To illustrate this, we consider a simple sentiment analysis task in Figure \ref{fig:examples-nlp}, and observe that changing one token flips the output label.
-This is modeled in \eqref{pb:learning_pb} by having the output $Y$ depend on a single token~$J_0$, whose location furthermore varies depending on the input, as in NLP.
+\paragraph{Token-wise sparsity.} In language tasks, the relevant information is often contained in few tokens, where we recall that tokens correspond to small text units (typically, words or subwords), which are embedded in $\R^d$ using a learned dictionary.
+This sparsity is revealed by the success of sparse attention \citep{martins2016from,blondel2017regularized,correia-etal-2019-adaptively,child2019generating,jasczcur2021sparse,kim2022learned,farina2024sparsity}, which is competitive with full attention while attending to fewer tokens.
+As an illustration, we consider a simple sentiment analysis task in Figure \ref{fig:examples-nlp}, and observe that changing one token flips the output.
+This is modeled in \eqref{pb:learning_pb} by having the output $Y$ depend on a single token~$J_0$, whose location furthermore varies with the input.

-\textbf{Internal linear representations.} \quad Linear projections of internal representations of Transformer (a.k.a.~linear probing) allows to retrieve interpretable information about the input \citep[see, e.g.,][and references therein]{bolukbasi2021interpretability,burns2023discovering,li2023inference}.
+\paragraph{Internal linear representations.} Linear projections of internal representations of Transformer (a.k.a.~linear probing) contain interpretable information \citep{bolukbasi2021interpretability,burns2023discovering,li2023inference}.
 Such a linear structure is also present in the learned token embeddings that are fed as input to language models \citep{mikolov2013exploiting,mikolov-etal-2013-linguistic,bolukbasi2016man,nanda-etal-2023-emergent,wenyi2023hyperpolyglot}.
 In our task \eqref{pb:learning_pb}, the two directions $k^\star$ and~$v^\star$ have to be learned by the model in order to solve the task.
-Figure~\ref{fig:examples-nlp-2} gives an example of such directions for the toy task described above.
-Note that this illustration relies on initial embeddings, but we emphasize that similar structures also appear in the intermediate representations of Transformer.
-This is shown in Figure~\ref{fig:exp-transformers}, where we observe that pretrained Transformer architectures indeed build internal representations that are sufficient to solve the toy NLP task with a linear classifier.
+Figure~\ref{fig:examples-nlp-2} gives an example of possible such directions for the toy task described above.
+While this illustration relies on initial embeddings, similar structures also appear in the intermediate representations of Transformer.
+This is shown in Figure~\ref{fig:exp-transformers}, where we observe that pretrained Transformer architectures indeed build internal representations that are sufficient to solve the task with a linear classifier.